Frequently Asked Questions about the P-CCS Talented and Gifted (TAG) Program

-2. Nominated P-CCS students are screened for program eligibility on the basis of current scores (no older than one year) on the NWEA MAP Math and Reading tests and the Naglieri Nonverbal Abilities Test (NNAT2).
-All students will be scheduled to take these tests during the test window of January 17 through February 17, 2017.
+2. Nominated P-CCS students are screened for program eligibility on the basis of current scores (no older than one year) on the NWEA MAP Math and Reading tests and the Naglieri Nonverbal Abilities Test (NNAT).
+All students will be scheduled to take these tests during the test window of January 15 through March16, 2018.
 The P-CCS TAG Program accepts no alternate test scores.

 - Student assessment data should come from multiple sources.